 This is not merely because we can’t see the future.
 Forty years from now I’ll know, more or less, what sort of life I actually had.
 But I’ll be little wiser about the life I would have had if I had chosen differently.
 There simply is no one future I would have if I moved to Australia.
 Not moving deprives me of many antipodean futures, good, bad, and middling.
 The same goes for other events in our lives, death included.

 We know that it’s bad to die, in most cases at least.
 And we know what makes it bad: it’s bad because it deprives us of good things we would otherwise have had.
 Yet there is no saying exactly what good things those are.
-Even if we know the precise circumstances of someone’s death, it seems, we can never say just how bad it is.Make a donation
+Even if we know the precise circumstances of someone’s death, it seems, we can never say just how bad it is.Support Aeon: make a one-off donation